76ers vs. Magic: Betting Odds, Game Notes & Prediction

 Key Game Notes

-- Sixers are 5-1 against the spread in their last six games
+- Sixers are 7-2 against the spread in their last nine games vs. Orlando

-- The total has gone under in six of Philly’s last nine games
+- Magic are 2-4 against the spread in their last six games

-- The total has gone under in five of Orlando’s last seven games
+- The total has gone under in six of Orlando’s last eight games

-- Magic are 5-2 against the spread in their last seven games against Philly

 Injury Report